iQuantC/RAG_System_LangChain_HuggingFace/README.md

 ```

 ## Build the PDF Ingest Script
-This script will read PDFs from uploaded_pdfs directory, chunks them, embeds them, and stores them in a FAISS vectorstore.
+This script reads PDFs from uploaded_pdfs directory, chunks them, embeds them, and stores them in a FAISS vectorstore.

 ```sh
 # ingest.py